Akshat4112/Disease-and-Gene-Entity-Recognition/README.md

     1. Given a predicition result, evaluate its accuracy and F1 score (confusion matrix).
     2. Generate explanations to get both a local and a global linear approximation of the model’s behaviour.

 ### Datasets
 ------------

 The dataset used to train our models was provided to us internally from the University stuff, for the purpose of developing this project.

-If you may wish to use the code you can provide a dataset with the same format so that it will be processed regularly and written as a pandas DataFrame in a CSV file.
+**If you may wish to use the code you can provide a dataset with the same format so that it will be processed regularly and written as a pandas DataFrame in a CSV file for the later models' trainings.
+Dump such DataFrame in a /data folder and name it "dfnew.csv"**

 The format we refer to follows roughly the CoNLL 2003 format for NER task (https://aclanthology.org/W03-0419.pdf): the data file must contain one word per line.
 At the end of each line a tag must state whether the current word is part of a named entity or not.
 In our case the fields in a line must be two, the word and its entity tag.
 The part of-speech tag and the chunk tag are not part of the required fields.
 It is essential that the two required fields are tab-separated.

 ### Results